ktrachtova/perseqpipe/README.md

 ## 💻 Usage

-For instructions on how to execute the PerSeqPIPE pipeline, plese refer to [Usage](docs/usage.md) documentation.
+For instructions on how to execute the PerSeqPIPE pipeline, please refer to [Usage](docs/usage.md) documentation.

 ## 🔍 Pipeline outputs